Norman Lacy: Victorian basketballer

-His father died at the age of 52 on 30 May 1960 when Lacy was 18 years of age.
-His father had experienced poor health for many years with heart and kidney conditions and had never fully recovered from his wife's death four years earlier, struggling with the impact this had on his young family.

-Anglican priest

-Soon after the death of his father, Lacy applied to, and was accepted, by Dr Stuart Babbage, Principal of Ridley College (University of Melbourne), to live in at the College in Parkville, Victoria while he studied for his Leaving Certificate (the minimum requirement for the commencement of theological studies) through the George Taylor and Staff correspondence school located in The Causeway off Little Collins Street in Melbourne.
-After completing this prerequisite in December 1961, he went on to study theology (1962–64) at Ridley College.
-He completed his Licentiate in Theology (Th L), the minimum requirement for ordination in the Anglican Church, in December 1963 through the Australian College of Theology.
-Being too young to be ordained, he spent another year (1964) at Ridley commencing his post graduate studies.
-It was at this time that Lacy's theological views were strongly influenced by his tutor, New Testament scholar Dr Leon Morris, Ridley's Principal at the time.
+Soon after the death of his father in May 1960, Lacy was accepted by Dr Stuart Babbage, Principal of Ridley College (University of Melbourne), to live in at the college in Parkville, Victoria, while he studied for his Leaving Certificate, the minimum requirement for the commencement of theological studies, through the George Taylor and Staff correspondence school, in The Causeway off Little Collins Street in Melbourne.
+After completing that prerequisite in December 1961, he studied theology at Ridley College from 1962 to 1964.
+In December 1963, he completed his Licentiate in Theology (Th L), the minimum requirement for ordination in the Anglican Church, through the Australian University of Theology.
+Being too young to be ordained, he spent another year at Ridley, commencing post graduate studies.

-Norman Lacy was ordained Deacon on St Andrew's Day (30 November)1964 and Priest on the same day in 1965 at St Paul's Cathedral in the Diocese of Melbourne by Frank Woods, Anglican Archbishop of Melbourne.
+Norman Lacy was ordained Deacon on St Andrew's Day, 30 November 1964, and Priest on the same day in 1965, at St Paul's Cathedral, Melbourne, by Frank Woods, the Anglican Archbishop of Melbourne.

-Lacy married his first wife in August 1965 with whom he had three daughters.
+In August 1965, Norman Lacy married his first wife, with whom he had three daughters (in October 1968, in November 1970 and in May 1976).

-From 1964 to 1973, Lacy served as Curate in the parishes St Mary's Caulfield (1964 to 1966) and St Stephen's Richmond (1966–1968).
-And then as Vicar of St John's Healesville with Yarra Glen and Christmas Hills (1968–1973).
-Lacy's interest in education policy was fostered in Healesville through the relationship he established with the parents and teaching staff at the Healesville High School.
-He devoted two days each week teaching religious education to each class at the school becoming, in effect, its honorary chaplain.
-He added to this integration into the school's life by becoming a member of the school's Parents and Friends Association and for some time its honorary secretary.
+From 1964 to 1966, he served as Curate in the parishes St Mary's Caulfield and, from 1966 to 1968, at St Stephen's Richmond.
+He was Vicar of St John's Healesville with Yarra Glen and Christmas Hills from 1968 to 1973.
+Lacy's interest in education policy was fostered in Healesville through the relationship he established with the parents and teaching staff at Healesville High School.
+He devoted two days each week teaching religious education to each class at the school, becoming, in effect, its honorary chaplain.
+He added to that integration into the school's life by becoming a member of the school's Parents and Friends Association, and was its honorary secretary for some time.